-The scientific aerial survey index was updated in 2017 through the CCSBT data exchange (Sec-AerialSurvey (1993\2017)).
+The final scientific aerial survey index was updated in 2017 through the CCSBT data exchange (Sec-AerialSurvey (1993_2017)).

 A line-transect aerial survey conducted in the Great Australian Bight between January and March provides a fisheries-independent estimate of the relative abundance of aggregated 2-4 year old SBT (Eveson and Farley 2016).
 The survey was suspended in 2001 because of logistical problems, but re-established in 2005 after analyses demonstrated that the survey provides a suitable indicator of relative juvenile abundance.
+The survey was not conducted in 2015 and was discontinued after 2017.

 The historic trend in the scientific aerial survey index and the spatial distribution of sightings is discussed fully in Eveson and Farley (2017).
 This index of relative juvenile abundance in 2016 (the 2015-16 fishing season) was substantially higher than the 2014 estimate (2013-14 fishing season); the 2016 index was the highest index obtained for the scientific aerial survey over the past 10 years.
-The 2017 index declined and was on par with the 2014 index.
+The 2017 index declined and was on par with the 2014 index, although it remained above the mean for the series.